How to Control Emotional Eating Among Kids?

 5. Indulge them in outdoor games

-If your child is in his / her teenage then changing their habit may need a lot of parent’s involvement and patience.
+If your child is in his / her teenage then changing their habit may need a lot of parent involvement and patience.
 Hence if your teenager spends most of his/her time at home on a mobile phone or on PC, get yourself involved with them.
-Like, join a lawn tennis club, go for mountain biking with them.
-Physical activities help the body to release chemicals called endorphins that interact with the receptors in the brain that reduce the perception of pain and triggers a positive feeling in the body.
+Like, join a lawn tennis club, go mountain biking with them.
+Physical activities help the body to release chemicals called endorphins that interact with the receptors in the brain that reduce the perception of pain and trigger a positive feeling in the body.

 6. Avoid putting your child on a diet.